uelel/kindle-pdf-scraper/README.md

 # kindle-pdf-scraper
 Node.js/Puppeteer scraper able to download given book from Kindle Cloud Reader as PDF.

 Scraper performs following actions in Kindle Cloud Reader:
 - log into the app
 - set page layout in the app
 - press next-page button for each page and download each page as PDF with `page.pdf` interface

+This process was implemented in 02/2021.
+It is possible that this implementation will need to be adjusted in the future.

 Due to lack of Node.js PDF libraries the merging was implemented with Python 3/PyPDF2.